Contracting Cone

 Other Transactions

 Other Transactions (OT) are contractual instruments other than standard procurement contracts, grants, or cooperative agreements.
-OTs can include flexible business arrangements to acquire research and development activities to advance new technologies, and prototypes or models to evaluate technical or manufacturing feasibility or military utility of new or existing technology.
+OTs can include flexible business arrangements to acquire research and development activities to advance new technologies (Research OTs), and prototypes or models to evaluate technical or manufacturing feasibility or military utility of new or existing technology (Prototype OTs).
 This may apply to processes, concepts, end items, and systems from non-traditional defense contractors* (as well as from traditional defense contractors when statutory requirements for small business participation or cost sharing arrangements are satisfied) allowing the government access to cutting edge solutions.

 OTs provide opportunities to structure agreements that may leverage commercial business practices and remove barriers to entry such as cost accounting system (CAS) compliance and intellectual property rights requirements, to encourage non-traditional defense contractors to do business with the government.

-*As defined in 10 U.S.C. §3014 a non-traditional defense contractor is an entity that is not currently performing and has not performed, for at least one-year period preceding the solicitation of sources for the other transaction, any contract or subcontract for the DoD that is subject to full coverage under the cost accounting standards (CAS).
+*As defined in 10 U.S.C. ยง3014, a non-traditional defense contractor is an entity that is not currently performing and has not performed, for at least the one-year period preceding the solicitation of sources by the DoD for the procurement or transaction, any contract or subcontract for the DoD that is subject to full coverage under the cost accounting standards (CAS).

-The following are the types of Other Transactions available to the DoD:
+The following are the types of DoD Other Transactions: